 - The ability to link tasks together

 - Some “lag” or delays can arise when adding tasks or updating tasks

 - The workload feature is only available in higher-level business plans and up

 - Can take time to find items on the user interface and sometimes requires referring to the documentation

 Get started with ClickUp today!

-Wrike is an industry-leading collaborative work management tool that lets startups work to their maximum potential, no matter what corner of the world their employees might be based.
+Wrike is an industry-leading collaborative task management tool that lets startups work to their maximum potential, no matter what corner of the world their employees might be based.

-Wrike is an excellent task management tool for startups and works great when you want to foster collaboration and make remote teams feel at home.
+Wrike is a great task management software for startups and works great when you want to foster collaboration and make remote teams feel at home.

 Wrike offers multiple pricing plans that are suitable for various user ranges and with varying features based on the size and needs of your startup: